MAKE YOUR OWN HOMEMADE ROASTED PUMPKIN PUREE

 • Heat oven to 180°c/160°c fan/350°f, Gas Mark 4

-• Start by cutting the pumpkin in half very carefully (I had to do in two stages).
+• Start by cutting the pumpkin in half very carefully.
 Once the first half is cut, it's easier to do the rest.
-Next scrape out the inners of the pumpkin (see above recipe for uses).
+Next scrape out the seeds & 'guts' of the pumpkin with a spoon or scoop, (see notes for uses).
 Cut each half into quarters and then into slices and cut these into cubes, roughly 1"/2.5cm or 2"/5cm size.
-(You can leave bigger pieces but it will take longer to cook).
+(You can leave in much bigger pieces or quarters, but it will take longer to cook).
+No need to cut off the pumpkin skin.

 • Next line baking sheets/trays with baking/parchment paper and then place the pieces of pumpkin on top.
 Make sure they are all apart.